Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 hidden: false
 ---

 _End-users are able to reset their passwords as part of the Azure AD „self-service password reset“ (SSPR) service.
-Including an option to write back passwords resets from Azure AD to on-premises AD.
-Consideration of security aspects and detection of any suspicious activity in the password reset process should be included in your implementation._
+Including an option of password writeback from Azure AD to on-premises AD.
+Consideration of security aspects and detection of any suspicious activity in the password reset process should be included in your deployment plan._

-## First off: Password resets in an era of “passwordless”
+## First off: Relevance of password. resets in an era of “passwordless”
 Most organizations are moving to passwordless options to “kill” passwords and all the weakness and (risk) management that comes with it.
 There is a wide range of options such as Windows Hello, Microsoft Authenticator and FIDO2.

-Nevertheless, there are currently use cases where initial user (self-service) enrollments based on password-based credentials or fallback options are required (e.g. to enable or recover passwordless authenticators).
+Nevertheless, currently there are use cases where initial user (self-service) enrollments depends on password-based credentials or fallback options are required (e.g. to enable or recover passwordless authenticators).
 In addition there’s no option to force “passwordless only” yet.
 I guess many of those “challenges” will be resolved or fixed in the near feature.